Meet the new generations charged with maintaining and enriching their religious identity in a multicultural island nation

 “One thing that I feel is lacking in Mauritian Hindu society is the gurukulams, which are found in India and other countries but not yet in Mauritius.
 The caste system is an issue in Mauritius because some create their own groups, but I respect each individual.”

-“I come from a very religious family, but sometimes I feel there are many rituals that are not recognized by Hinduism.
-For example, my grandparents were participating in an animal sacrifice at Kul Devi puja, which I don’t approve of, yet at the same time they were using the auspicious Ramayana.
-I feel so conflicted.
-So I went to many swamis and babas to explore the subject.
+“I come from a very religious family, but sometimes I feel there are many rituals that are no longer recognized by Hindus today.
+For example, Kul Devi puja which our Mauritian Indian ancestors brought from their homeland.
+Younger generations do not know the importance of Kul Devi puja which is found in our scriptures.
+To resolve my own lack of knowledge in certain areas of Hinduism, I went to many masters, swamis, yogis and babas to explore many aspects of our tradition and to understand the science of it.
+We need to keep our tradition and culture alive for our next generation by accepting our responsibilities and duties to do so.
 After many years, I decided to start a community digital channel, Tirtha Webcast.
-Here I try to explain to the viewers the important aspects of Hinduism, discussing the importance of rituals and why we do what we do.
+Here I try to explain to the viewers key aspects of Hinduism, discussing the importance of rituals and why we do what we do.”

 In Mauritian temples, it’s common to have a bhajan mandali, a singing group.
 Most of the members of these groups are youth, although kids and elders are also involved.
 I have always seen Chandanee Senrundon singing Sanskrit stotras at the temple beside my house.
 Chandanee is a nurse in the government hospital of Mauritius.
 One Monday, after she sang Narmada Astak Stotra at the Siva Abhishekam puja at the temple, we sat down to chat.
 I asked why she comes to temple so regularly.